-Excellence-driven and expertise-based injection molding
+Excellence-driven & expertise-based injection molding near you in California

 Competitive prices, minimum waste

-We use high-quality plastic in the manufacturing process of custom plastic injection molds in order to ensure durability and dependability of the final product.
+We use high-quality resins in the manufacturing process of custom plastic injection molds in order to ensure durability and dependability of the final product.
 We also offer in-depth materials expertise and experience, enabling you to optimize quality and price.

 - Parts weighing from 0.1 g to 500 g

 - Mold cavitation up to 44 parts at a time

 - Part tolerances 1% of dimension or 0.001″

 For questions or a quote please contact us at Wunder-Mold or at 707-448-2349.